Table of Contents

 As you can tell from this quotation, Behar is an advocate of endism.
 He champions the approach that says the press release is dying.
 More contentiously, he once spoke to a crowd of public affairs practitioners in Brussels and was surprised that they seemed gloomy on hearing his prediction of the imminent death of lobbying.

-Media relations belongs to the past, but not our future.
+Media relations belong to the past, but not our future.
 By contrast, he argues, reputation management ‘is ever more important for the PR industry.’

 ‘The power of the PR expert no longer lies in consultation.
 The expertise is now behind the keyboard.’

-The author recognises the range of expert opinion he received on his question, but rejects any objections to his central argument.
+The author recognizes the range of expert opinions he received on his question but rejects any objections to his central argument.
 ‘I don’t believe that my thesis about the global PR revolution has any weak links that can be attacked.’

 It’s frustrating that more people seem willing to write books than to read them (Behar mentions several of his own books in this text, but cites no other authors).
-He appears unaware that this revolution-evolution debate is already well established in the literature.
+He appears unaware that this revolution-evolution debate is already well-established in the literature.
 Australian scholar Jim Macnamara (previously a successful public relations consultant) called his 2010 book on social media The 21st Century Media (R)evolution to reflect this very debate.
-Macamara is very much better read and thus more receptive to new ideas.
+MacNamara is very much better to read and thus more receptive to new ideas.

-By accident, Behar and Macnamara seem agreed on one thing.
-Where the latter prefers ‘public communication’ to ‘public relations’, Behar alights on the same formula for describing the business resulting from the merger of advertising, public relations and digital.
+By accident, Behar and Macnamara seem to agree on one thing.
+Where the latter prefers ‘public communication’ to ‘public relations’, Behar alights on the same formula for describing the business resulting from the merger of advertising, public relations, and digital.